carolwanjohi/meal-tracker/README.md

 ## Setup/Installation Requirements

 * You can also **clone this repo**.
   * You will need to **run npm install and bower install** for the dependancies.
-For the commands to work you need **node and npm installed** on your machine.
+For these commands to work you need **node and npm installed** on your machine.

 ## Known Bugs